SUNRUSE-Junk-Drawer/poxel/readme.md

 Given:

-- The object inside a layer containing materials as keys and arrays of arrays specifying quadrilaterals as values.
+- The array of arrays specifying quadrilaterals inside a material inside a layer.

 Modifies the quadrilateral arrays to merge any eligible quadrilaterals into fewer, larger quadrilaterals.
 Returns truthy if any changes were made, and falsy if not.